 "He was laid back, kind, sweet," Brown told ABC News' "20/20."
 "I never heard them fight."

 "Sixty.
 What would she look like?"
-Tanya Brown said in an interview with Inside Edition last month.
+Tanya Brown said in a 2019 interview with Inside Edition.
 "But I know exactly what she'd be doing.
 She'd be hanging out with the kids, she'd be sending the kids to college."

 Marcia Clark had been a prosecutor with the Los Angeles District Attorney's Office for over a decade, working on trials including the murder of actress Rebecca Schaeffer, when she was assigned the Simpson case.